BioData-Club/BioData-Club.github.io/lessons.md

 This is a workshop introducing you to Git and GitHub.
 Learn the basics of Git by sorting panels from Edward Gorey's *Gashlycrumb Tinies*.
 In order to host the talk, please refer to these [setup/management scripts](https://github.com/probinso/ABC).

+# Educational Resources

 ## [R-Bootcamp](https://r-bootcamp.netlify.com)

-This was a four part course created on DataCamp to introduce everyone to visualizing, data wrangling, and simple statistics with `tidyverse` packages.
+This was a four part course that is free that introduces everyone to visualizing, data wrangling, and simple statistics with `tidyverse` packages.

 # Discussion Topics